 These animals are decently social as well, so many people purchase more than one.
 At $25, this doesn’t add up fast.
 However, if you’re purchasing a more expensive specimen, you can expect the price to add up quickly.

 Things to Ask a Pygmy Chameleon Breeder

 If you’re purchasing your chameleon locally, we highly recommend visiting the breeder if possible.
 This allows you to take a look at their setup and figure out exactly how well taken care of their animals are.
 If a visit is possible, keep an eye on the animal’s health and their terrarium.
 Ask to see different lizards – not just the one you’re purchasing.

 However, if you’re purchasing online, this obviously isn’t possible.
 In this case, you’ll have to rely a lot on your intuition.

 We recommend asking the breeder about the animal’s history.
 Ask whether they’ve had any health problems or were housed with sick animals.
 This doesn’t necessarily indicate that the animal is low-quality, but it is great to know before making the purchase.

 You should also ask about the suggested tank setup.
 What the breeder suggests you do is probably similar to what they do, so this question will give you input on their breeding practices.

-The 7 Things to Know Before Buying a Pygmy Chameleon
+Things to Know Before Buying a Pygmy Chameleon

 Pygmy chameleons are a popular choice for those who don’t have much room.
 Because they are smaller, they generally don’t require as much room as a full-sized chameleon.